 Bibliography of Research Methods Texts

 Intended as a resource for librarians engaged in research, this selective bibliography reviews in-print research methods texts within LIS and the social sciences.
-Originally compiled in 2006; last updated in 2014.
+Originally compiled in 2006; last update completed in January 2018.

 Bibliography of Citations Related to the Research Agenda for Library Instruction and Information Literacy